Kenkichi Kagami: Career

-He graduated from Hitotsubashi University (then Koto Shogyo Gakko).
+He graduated from Hitotsubashi University (then Kōtō Shōgyō Gakkō [Higher Commercial School]).

 Kagami was a leader in Japan's maritime insurance business.
 From 1925 to 1939, Kagami was chairman of Tokyo Marine Insurance (Tokio Kaijo Kasai).
 In the same time period, he also headed other companies; and he was on the board of the core holding company of the Mitsubishi organization.

 In 1929-1935, he was president of Nippon Yusen.
 For a time, he was also president of the Mitsubishi Bank.